"Hope itself is like a star; not to be seen in the sunshine of prosperity, but only to be discovered in the night of adversity." (C.H. Spurgeon)

 God's thoughts are higher than our thoughts.
 His ways, higher than our ways.
 Only God knows why He allows things to happen in our lives.
 He has a purpose for allowing them to happen.
 Just trust Him in it.

 All you can do, should do, by far the best thing to do; is call out to Him.
-Come to Himthat you may have life.
+Come to Him—that you may have life.

 As a friend once put it;

-"Sometimes the best place to be is flat on your back, looking up, crying out to God"Help!"
+"Sometimes the best place to be is flat on your back, looking up, crying out to God—"Help!"Sometimes we can help each other.
+We should always try.

 But while we may mean well, we are still imperfect human beings.
 The Word does tell us though, that part of the beauty of the Body of Christ is that we can comfort others who are going through the same kind of troubles that we've been through:,